Is it getting harder to be happy? How can we become happier, more mindful people and team members in our fast-paced and increasingly distracted world?

 Finally, it’s important to recognize happiness for what it is: a point on the spectrum of human emotion.
 Tal places careful emphasis on this, highlighting a danger of positive psychology: becoming addicted to happiness.
 “It’s easy to forget that sorrow, fear, and anxiety are all important parts of life.
 But if we ignore them, they only intensify.”

-Happiness is a byproduct of balance, not a line you can cross.
+To be happy is to be balanced.
+Happiness isn’t a line you can cross.
 As Tal says, “Sunlight is very important, but when you look at it directly, it hurts.
 However, when you break it down into a rainbow, you can look right at it and it’s lovely.”

-This talk is part of IE University’s larger mission to promote happiness and wellbeing in its students and beyond.
+This talk is part of IE University’s larger mission to help students develop life-long habits that allow them to be happy and healthy.
 To learn more about the IE Center for Health, Well-being, & Happiness, visit its official webpage.